KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

     .enabled_extension_names(&extensions);
 ```

 Now run the program in debug mode and ensure that the `Validation layer requested but not supported.` error does not occur.
 If it does, then have a look at the FAQ.
-If you get past that check, then `entry.create_instance(...)` should never return a `vk::Result::ERROR_LAYER_NOT_PRESENT` error but you should still run the program to be sure.
+If you get past that check, then `create_instance` should never return a `vk::ErrorCode::LAYER_NOT_PRESENT` error code but you should still run the program to be sure.

 ## Message callback